trussworks/Engineering-Playbook/developing/command-line-tools/HOW2GORELEASER.md

 ### Example .pre-commit-config.yaml and .markdownlintrc

 The following example `.pre-commit-config.yaml` does some nice things for a basic go project.
+Ensure you're using the latest versions of these tools by running `pre-commit autoupdate` and checking in changes to source control.

 ```yml
 repos: